kadena-io/chainweb-node-docker/README.md

 # Running a Chainweb Node as Docker Container

+A Chainweb node serves two separate APIs:

+1. The P2P API includes all endpoints that are used for node-to-node communication.
+It is served via HTTPS and must be reachable from the public internet.

+2. The Service API includes all routes that off Kadena chainweb services to users and applications.
+It is served as plain (unencrypted) HTTP and can kept private.
+It is also possible to use this API with a reverse proxy.

+More details about these APIs can be found further down in this document.

 **A Chainweb node must be reachable from the public internet**.
 It needs a public IP address and port.
 If you run the node from a data center, usually, you only have to ensure that it can be reached on the default P2P port *1789*.
 You can use